-After doing some search, I found similar kind of issues discussed in the technet forum thread here.
-So I thought of simulating the issue in lab environment and provide more information on this issue. ####Warning#### Do NOT perform this in production environment.
+After searching, I found similar kinds of issues discussed in the TechNet forum thread here.
+So I thought of simulating the issue in a lab environment and providing more information. ####Warning#### Do NOT perform this in production environment.

 1. How to validate the broker service is enabled and running select is_broker_enabled, * from sys.databases where name = ‘CM_PR1’ When is_broker_enabled = 1 then broker service is enabled.
-In this case Service broker is fine.
+In this case, the Service broker is fine.

-2. To validate the requests are executing by SQL server select * from sys.dm_exec_requests Returns information about each request that is executing within SQL Server.
-Most of the status look good.
+2. To validate the requests executed by the SQL server, select * from sys.dm_exec_requests Returns information about each request that is executing within SQL Server.
+Most of the status looks good.

 3. List of transaction details created to validate data is being written to or received.
 When we still have the data of old secondary over here.
 That may cause problems to ConfigMgrRCMQueue. select * from sys.transmission_queue ConfigMgrRCM_SiteSE2 and ConfigMgrBGB_SiteSE2 are two conversations related to my old secondary site SE2.

-4. ConfigMgrRCMQueue is getting disabled again and again problem The old site conversations that we’ve seen in step 3 may create problem which may intern disable ConfigMgrRCMQueue…..
+4. ConfigMgrRCMQueue is getting disabled again, and again problem The old site conversations we’ve seen in step 3 may create problems that may intern disable ConfigMgrRCMQueue…..
 How to get into ConfigMgrRCMQueue and enable the ConfigMgrRCMQueue : CM_PR1 -> Service Broker -> Queues ->ConfigMgrRCMQueue

-5. How to remove the unwanted or orphan conversations listed in ConfigMgr DB Here, old secondary site SE2 entries (conversations) are creating problems and this conversation handle (conversations_handle) mentioned below is related to that secondary site.
-To remove the conversation run the following command with conversation_handle ID.
+5. How to remove the unwanted or orphan conversations listed in ConfigMgr DB Here, old secondary site SE2 entries (conversations) create problems.
+This conversation handle (conversations_handle) mentioned below is related to that secondary site.
+To remove the conversation, run the following command with conversation_handle ID.
 END CONVERSATION ‘conversation_handle’ END conversation ‘A84D7AE3-2E93-E311-ADF0-00155D80801B’END CONVERSATION ‘conversation handles’ More troubleshooting tips on SQL Service Broker here.